shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 There are, still, question marks on some generated sentences.
 The value of the thresholds is important, because <br/>
 We are inspired to handle a large number of sentences on the one hand, and on the other hand maintain a high level of <br/>
 ccuracy and reliability.
 Thresholds could have been set to 0.8000, with a minor number of sentences generated incorrectly.<br/>
-But, after careful thoughts, as the best balance, I decided to go set it lower, to 7.620. <br/>
+But, after careful thoughts, as the best balance, I decided to go set it lower, to 0.7620. <br/>
 This may result in more accidentally generated sentences, but archives mass generated sentences.<br/>
+So, if a similarity score between the input sentence and the generated one is 0.7620 or higher it rated as Pass (1), otherwise it rated as 0 (Fail).

 ## Troubleshoot